I'm a social media marketer — Here's how I avoid burnout

 Whether you’re directly managing others or working collaboratively across your organization, make it clear that you value others’ need to disconnect.
 This may mean resisting the urge to DM your coworkers on Instagram to share aspirational content or to schedule after-hours meetings.

 Follow the golden rule and treat others how you want to be treated — if you would be annoyed by someone else doing it to you, you probably shouldn’t do it.
 Even starting your evening Slack message with “feel free to respond in the morning” puts the responsibility on your colleague to deliberately ignore the message in order to respect their own working hours.
 Next time, type a draft and set a reminder to send it in the morning.

 It’s particularly important to be mindful of your own behavior as a senior lead or director, because the rest of your team will adjust their behavior to mimic yours.
 If you’re consistently replying to late-night emails and providing immediate replies on weekends, you may condition others to think that they need to do the same.
-This can increase their stress and decrease their ability to perform at their best during working hours, when you need them to be on their game.
+This can make them more susceptible to social media burnout, thus decreasing their ability to perform at their best during working hours, when you need them to be on their game.
 So just as you let yourself rest, let your team rest.

 4. Remember that customer care and self-care are not mutually exclusive